haxtheweb/edtechjoker/draft-outline.md

 - Show Drupal code and identifying platform vs vendor vs library code
 - Future / bleeding edge capabilities (css modules just landing, json modules on the way)
 - Vanilla VS LitElement vs others, lots of examples and asking to identify platform vs convention in each
-- Discussion of syntactical sugar using jQuery as an example of LitElement using sugar vs a real convention

 - Buttons are common atoms within an atomic design pattern
 - https://bradfrost.com/blog/post/atomic-web-design/ - resource for what is atomic design
-- Examples for discussion on screen
+- Take 5 minutes and search for some possible buttons we can use to have the discussion.
+CTAs or really any button on any interface (otherwise I'll use Cantvas and no one wants that)
 - Group discussion / questions to answer:
   - What are the characteristics of the button?
   - What design considerations must we take into account?
   - What accessibility concerns do we potentially have?
   - What security concerns do we potentially have?
   - What "states" does this button have?
+What events do we have that correspond with those?
+  - What properties do we have?
   - What do we call this?
 - Large group discussion with share-outs from these answers
 ## Thurs: Starting to build the web componnet